LucasDelfino92/morrowindsharp/mw++.md

 ### BALANCE

-Morrowind is a notoriously unbalanced game.
-These mods try to address some of its most glaring balance flaws, particularly the cheesing.

 - [**Better Balanced Booze**](https://www.nexusmods.com/morrowind/mods/45844) by mort
 Rebalances alcohol so that it is less effective than potions.
   - Only install the **Better Balanced Booze - Heavy Drinker Mode** main file.